flatironinstitute/nemos/docs/developers_notes/02-base_class.md

 Designed to be compatible with the `scikit-learn` API, the class structure aims to facilitate access to `scikit-learn`'s robust pipeline and cross-validation modules.
 This is achieved while leveraging the accelerated computational capabilities of `jax` and `jaxopt` in the backend, which is essential for analyzing extensive neural recordings and fitting large models.

-Below a scheme of how we envision the architecture of the `nemos` models.
+Below a scheme of how we envision the architecture of the NeMoS models.

 ```
 Abstract Class Base